googlefonts/how-to-hint-variable-fonts/README.md

 Similar to the Capital B, the two points 4 and 7, are positioned correctly in the y-direction in the original outline design, between the bottom round of the Q, but become badly offset in the hinted version, when no interpolation is used.

-The bottom round has been controled by hinting, but points 4 and 7, now need further instruction as to how to find their correct position in the hinted outline.
+The bottom round has been controlled by hinting, but points 4 and 7, now need further instruction as to how to find their correct position in the hinted outline.

 Using the same technique as in the B, drag the interpolation tool from the bottom of the lower round on the Q, from point 10 to point 27.
 Click anywhere on the interpolation line, and drag to the point you want to interpolate, point 4, and release.